ascholerChemeketa/cs160Reader/_sources/Algorithms/MergeSort2.rst

     *A point of accuracy you can feel free to ignore...*

     The video and animation below merge lists in a slightly different order than the pseudocode.
 According to the pseudocode (and real implementations of Merge Sort), we would merge indexes 1 and 2, then 3 and 4, then {1, 2} and {3, 4}, then 5 and 6, then 7 and 8, then {5, 6} and {7, 8}, then finally {1, 2, 3, 4} and {5, 6, 7, 8}.
-Basically, we always go do as much as we can on the left half of the list we are working on, then back track to the right side.
+Basically, we always go do as much as we can on the left half of the list we are working on, then backtrack to the right side.
 This order does not change anything about the efficiency or general process, but know that if you run the pseudocode algorithm by hand you will notice differences from the video/animation.

 The animation below allows you to step through the process on a randomly generated list.